Torbuntu/Leikr/README.md

 to build a release on your platform run:

-`>./gradlew clean build bundleNative`
+`>./gradlew clean build desktop:deployLeikr`

 or

-`>gradlew clean build bundleNative`
+`>gradlew clean build desktop:deployLeikr`

-the release will show up in the `./leikr/desktop/build/` directory and then under the platform you are running on. for example on linux `desktop/build/linux/`
+the release will show up in the `./leikr/desktop/build/libs` directory.

-then copy the `Data` and `Programs` folders from the `leikr/assets/` directory to the location of the launch script.
 You should end up with the following:

 ```
 Data/
 Programs/
 Leikr
-libs/
+Leikr.bat
+Leikr-x.x.x.jar
 Sys/
 ```